The Definitive Guide to Dental Insurance in Germany

 Certain insurers like Feather offer plans without waiting periods, which can be beneficial if you need immediate coverage.

-Determine if you want professional teeth cleaning
+Determine if you want professional cleaning

-Some plans reimburse the total cost of professional teeth cleaning, which can effectively cover the annual premium.
+Some plans reimburse the total cost of professional cleaning, which can effectively cover the annual premium.
 Check the reimbursement rates for these services to maximize your benefits.

 Consider your age